aasthaa1612/pneumoscan-ai/README.md

 > This tool is intended for **research and educational purposes only**.
 > It is **not a substitute for professional clinical diagnosis**.
-> Always consult a licensed medical professional for health decisions.
+> Always consult a licensed medical professional for health decision.

----

-## 📄 License

-MIT © 2026 PneumoScan AI